AIS-Bonn/lattice_net/README.md

 ### Data

-LatticeNet requires point clouds for training.
+LatticeNet uses point clouds for training.
 The data is loaded with the [DataLoaders] package and interfaced using [EasyPBR].
 Here we show how to train on the ShapeNet dataset, While inside the docker container ( after running ./run.sh lattice_img ), download and unzip the ShapeNet dataset:

 ```sh